-3.5 Scope of Limited Entry
+3.4 Scope of Limited Entry

-3.5.1 Species within the Scope of Limited Entry
+3.4.1 Species within the Scope of Limited Entry

-The provisions of this chapter apply only to CPS finfish, including northern anchovy, Pacific (chub) mackerel, jack mackerel, and Pacific sardine.
+The provisions of this chapter apply only to CPS finfish, including northern anchovy, Pacific mackerel, jack mackerel, and Pacific sardine.

-3.5.2 Geographic Scope of Limited Entry
+3.4.2 Geographic Scope of Limited Entry

 The provisions of this chapter establish a CPS finfish LE program for the fishery south of 39° N latitude (approximately Point Arena, California).
 In the context of LE, fishing for and landing CPS finfish south of 39° N latitude is defined as landing CPS finfish.
 Fishing for and landing of CPS finfish north of 39° N latitude is not affected by LE requirements.
-CPS finfish fishing in the northern area would be managed as an open access fishery.
+CPS finfish fishing in the northern area is managed as an open access fishery.
 This does not preclude effective management or future extension of LE in the north.

-3.6 Limited Entry Permits
+3.5 Limited Entry Permits

-3.6.1 Initial Issuance of Limited Entry Permits
+3.5.1 Initial Issuance of Limited Entry Permits

 - 1. Each qualifying vessel will entitle the current owner to one LE permit. - 2.
-A vessel qualifies for an LE permit by meeting the initial issuance criteria in Section 3.6.1.1. - 3.
+A vessel qualifies for an LE permit by meeting the initial issuance criteria in Section 3.5.2. - 3.
 A given vessel cannot receive more than one LE permit. - 4.
-Fees may be charged to cover National Marine Fisheries Service (NMFS) administrative costs associated with issuance or transfer of permits. - 5.
+Fees may be charged to cover NMFS administrative costs associated with issuance or transfer of permits. - 5.
 Permits are assigned to one vessel at a time. - 6.
 The vessel owner is responsible for maintaining the permit and any other documentation required on board each vessel with a permit to fish for CPS. - 7.
 An LE permit may not be used with a vessel unless it is registered for use with that vessel. - 8.
 LE permits will be registered for use with a vessel and a registered vessel may be changed only according to procedures outlined in the FMP and regulations. - 9.
 If the permit will be used with a vessel other than the one registered on the permit, a registration for use with the new vessel must be obtained from the Regional Director and placed aboard the vessel before the vessel is used to fish for CPS.

-3.6.1.1 Initial Issuance Criteria
+3.5.2 Initial Issuance Criteria

-The owner of a CPS vessel will receive an LE permit if, during the window period of January 1, 1993 to November 5, 1997, the vessel landed or delivered a cumulative total of 100 mt of CPS finfish.
-No more than one LE permit will be issued for each qualifying vessel.
-The permit will be issued only to the current owner of the vessel, unless (1) the previous owner of a vessel qualifying for a permit has, by the express terms of a written contract, reserved the right to the permit, in which case the permit will be issued to the previous owner based on the catch history of the qualifying vessel; or (2) a vessel that would have qualified for an LE permit was totally lost before a permit was issued.
-In this case, the owner of the vessel at the time it was lost retains the right to the permit, unless the owner conveyed the right to another person by the express terms of a written contract.
+The owner of a CPS vessel received an LE permit if, during the window period of January 1, 1993 to November 5, 1997, the vessel landed or delivered a cumulative total of 100 mt of CPS finfish.
+No more than one LE permit was be issued for each qualifying vessel.
+The permit was issued only to the current owner of the vessel, unless (1) the previous owner of a vessel qualifying for a permit by the express terms of a written contract, reserved the right to the permit, in which case the permit was issued to the previous owner based on the catch history of the qualifying vessel; or (2) a vessel that would have qualified for an LE permit was totally lost before a permit was issued.
+In this case, the owner of the vessel at the time it was lost retained the right to the permit, unless the owner conveyed the right to another person by the express terms of a written contract.

-3.6.1.2 Ownership Restriction
+3.5.3 Ownership Restriction